DPotoyan/Chem324/ch04/note04A.md

 ### Quantum angular momentum

-In quantum mechanics, the classical angular momentum is replaced by the corresponding quantum mechanical operator (see the previous ``classical - quantum'' correspondence table).
-The Cartesian quantum mechanical angular momentum operators are:
+- In quantum mechanics, the classical angular momentum is replaced by the corresponding quantum mechanical operator (see the previous ``classical - quantum'' correspondence table).

+- In [spherical coordinates](http://en.wikipedia.org/wiki/Spherical_coordinate_system), the angular momentum operators can be written in the following form (derivations are quite tedious but just math).
+Note that the choice of $z$-axis (``quantization axis'') here was arbitrary.
+Sometimes the physical system implies such axis naturally (for example, the direction of an external magnetic field).

+::::{tab-set}
+:::{tab-item} Cartesian

 $${\hat{L}_x = -i\hbar\left(y\frac{\partial}{\partial z} - z\frac{\partial}{\partial y}\right)}$$